 Steven Landis is Adjunct Instructor at Guilford College and The University of North Carolina at Greensboro, and he serves as instructor of double bass and composition at the Music Academy of North Carolina.
 He is also the bassist for the Greensboro improvisatory new music collective COLLAPSS and the Winnfield Quartet.

-As a composer, Steven Landis works with many mediums including solo instrumental, mixed chamber groups, large ensembles, digital and mixed media, as well as film and theater.
-As a double bassist, Steven performs in solo, chamber, and orchestral settings.
+As a composer, Steven works with many mediums including solo instrumental, mixed chamber groups, large ensembles, digital and mixed media, and film and theater.
+As a double bassist, he performs in solo, chamber, and orchestral settings.

-Steven earned his DMA in Composition at The University of Missouri-Kansas City Conservatory, where he studied composition with Chen Yi, Zhou Long, and James Mobberley, and studied double bass with Jeffery Kail.
-Steven earned an MM in Composition from The University of North Carolina at Greensboro, where he studied with Mark Engebretson and Alejandro Rutty.
-He previously earned an MM in Double Bass Performance and a BM in Composition from The University of Florida, where he studied double bass with Kevin Casseday and composition with Paul Richards and James Paul Sain.
+Steven earned his DMA in Composition at The University of Missouri-Kansas City Conservatory, a MM in Composition from The University of North Carolina at Greensboro, and a MM in Double Bass Performance and a BM in Composition from The University of Florida.